Ren4u/IAC/README.md

-# This Code Repository has terraform code for provisioing and testing a service oriented architecture on AWS Platform.
+# This Code Repository has terraform code for provisioning and testing a service oriented architecture on AWS Platform.

 # Pre requisites before running the code to deploy infrastructure